sbaliza/30DesafiosSOC_Iniciante/Challenge#1/Day#2- Log Analysis Basics: Windows Security Logs.md

    - User Name
    - Logon Type
    - Source Network Address

-### **Step 2: Detect the Log in Windows Event Viewer**
-1. In the **Event Viewer**, navigate to:
-   `Windows Logs → Security`
-2. Look for **Event ID 4624** (Successful Logon).
-This event will show you the successful logins to the system.
-3. Take a screenshot of the event details, including:
-   - User Name
-   - Logon Type
-   - Source Network Address
-   - Logon Time

 ## Conclusion:
 - Understanding Windows Security Logs: Windows Security Logs are essential for identifying suspicious behavior such as unauthorized login attempts, privilege escalation, and system configuration changes.